[Re-upping this old story about an octogenarian gun fantasist in honor of today’s March for Our Lives. ]

 As usual, the skunk who lives near the parking lot was stinking the place up.
 The smell comes through the vents as soon as you get close.
 This might be the same panther-sized superskunk Roo cornered last year and managed not to get sprayed by, though he filled the skies that day with clouds of spray.

 The smell of the skunk made Roo shoot up in her seat.
 I was weak already.
-Realizing that I was going to have to argue with her about the skunk made me feel like I was sprawled at the bottom a trench.
+Realizing that I was going to have to argue with her about the skunk made me feel like I was sprawled at the bottom of a trench.
 It was World War One.
 I had just been hit by phosgene gas.
-Soon, I would have a moment of repose when on a stretcher a couple of medics made it through the line.
+Soon, I would have a moment of repose when a couple of medics made it through the line and loaded me on a stretcher.
 I wouldn’t have to hike the river.
 Instead I would be sent to convalesce in a château near Biarritz where nurses in Florence Nightingale uniforms with red crosses on their bibs - young women who would see unspeakable things in war and go on to become silent movie stars with doleful expressions - bandaged my eyes and wheeled me to mahogany tables and got me better on a steady diet of Turkish cigarettes and marmalade jars full of cognac and read me someone else’s soggy onionskin love letters that had taken half a year on board freighters misrouted from Miami to Argentina before they got to the wrong place.
 The nurses would constantly talk about how radiant Roo was and guide my shaking hand to feed her morsels of lightly seared alpine marmot in cream sauce and let her chase fat Spanish squirrels imported by the crateful just for her.

 My head was throbbing and spinning.
 Even in the skunked-up air, I had to sit on a rock for a minute of rest before setting out.
 I kept Roo on her long leash so that she couldn’t tend to unfinished business with the skunk.
 It is the only one of her life’s great ambitions that I hope to thwart forever.